Breaking news: Gary Lineker did a tweet the government doesn’t like | Tom Peck

 And so we turn to the big news of the day, which is that Gary Lineker has done a tweet that the government doesn’t like.
 He has described the asylum policy thus: “An immeasurably cruel policy directed at the most vulnerable people in language that is not dissimilar to that used by Germany in the 30s.”

-You would think having a chap who’s donated them four hundred grand as chairman of the BBC and a man who once ran for election for them as Director General would be sufficient.
+You would think having a chap who’s donated them four hundred grand as chair of the BBC and a man who once ran for election for them as director general would be sufficient.
 You would also think that after nearly a full decade of frothing, they would have finally got round to understanding that BBC impartiality guidelines do not apply to freelance staff in the sports department.

 Much to their disappointment, he can say what he likes.

 Robert Jenrick is outraged.
 He wants you to know the following: “My children are the grandchildren of Holocaust survivors and I think those sorts of words should not be thrown around lightly.”
-Maybe they shouldn’t but for some reason he declined to bring his own children in to it, or even to mention it, when he spent several in Boris Johnson’s cabinet, who spent the 2016 referendum campaign describing the EU as a “Nazi superstate.”
+Maybe he should remember the time during the 2016 referendum campaign when Johnson described the EU as a “Nazi superstate”...

-He also reckons that Gary Lineker is “paid for by the British taxpayer [which isn’t true], and it’s disappointing that he is so far out of step with the British public.”
-It’s not necessarily all that clear whether Jenrick has thought very hard about whether he really wants to be suggesting that publicly-funded salaries should somehow be index linked to being “in step with the British public.”
+The immigration minister also reckons that Lineker is “paid for by the British taxpayer [which isn’t true], and it’s disappointing that he is so far out of step with the British public.”
+It’s not necessarily all that clear whether Jenrick has thought very hard about whether he really wants to be suggesting that publicly funded salaries should somehow be index linked to being “in step with the British public”.
 How much of their wages should a government currently polling at 25 per cent get to keep?
 If Jenrick and co are so desperate to be in step with the British public they should have resigned six months ago.

 Lee Anderson thinks he should stick to “flogging crisps” as he’s out of touch with “the voting public.”
 Sadly, in Anderson’s case, one doubts it will dawn on him who is and isn’t out of touch with the voting public until he’s trying to get a cab home from a sports centre in Ashfield at 2am after the next general election, ideally via the job centre.